lampaBiurkowa/Fate-Disclosed/readme.md

 VideoStreamer
 ---------
 Copyright (C) 2013 Brown Star by Zachariah Brown.
-VideoStreamer is under ZLIB/PNG license.
+VideoStreamer is under ZLIB/PNG license- read the 'videostreamer_license.txt' file for full details.

 External libraries used by VideoStreamer